 One of the key functions of our board of directors is informed oversight of our risk management process.
 Our board of directors recognizes the importance of effective risk oversight in running a successful business and in fulfilling its fiduciary responsibilities and is responsible for ensuring that an appropriate culture of risk management exists within the Company, monitoring and assessing strategic risk exposure, and focusing on how we address specific risks, such as cybersecurity and technology risks, brand and reputation risks, strategic and competitive risks, operational risks, financial risks, and legal and compliance risks.
 Our executive officers are responsible for the day-to-day management of the material risks we face.
 The board of directors does not have a standing risk management committee, but rather administers this oversight function directly through the board of directors as a whole, as well as through its standing committees that address risks inherent in their respective areas of oversight.
-In particular, our board of directors is responsible for overseeing the management of risks associated with our financial statements, compliance with legal and regulatory requirements, the qualifications and independence of the Company's external auditor, cybersecurity, and the performance of our internal auditing department and external auditor.
+In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
+The Company's Audit Committee is responsible for overseeing the management of risks associated with our financial statements, compliance with legal and regulatory requirements, the qualifications and independence of the Company's external auditor, cybersecurity, and the performance of our internal auditing department and external auditor.
 Our Compensation Committee reviews our employee compensation practices and policies as they relate to risk management and risk-taking incentives to determine if such compensation policies and practices are reasonably likely to have a material, adverse effect on the Company.
-Our Nominating and Corporate Governance Committee oversees the management of risks associated with corporate governance, director independence, composition and organization of our board of directors, succession planning, ESG efforts, and related risks.
+Our Nominating and Corporate Governance Committee oversees the management of risks associated with corporate governance, director independence, composition and organization of our board of directors, succession